 The SYSTEMIC report on “Market research in Europe” has been finalised and published on the SYSTEMIC website (read the full report).
-The report aims to inspire biogas plants to develop the marketing route that is best fitted for their NNR products or vice versa.
+The report aims to inspire biogas plants to develop the marketing route that is best fitted for the products obtained through nutrient recovery and reuse technologies (NRR) or vice versa.
 It does this by focusing on the different steps that need to be looked at when a marketing route for recovered nutrients is chosen or developed.
 Read more.

 By processing the digestate with different technologies, new end-products are obtained for which there is usually no market yet, usally because they are new on the market and unknown to the potential end users.
 To overcome this, the report gives an overview of the desired characteristics of these end products by end users (farmers and fertilizer industry).
 Tables with indicative values for volumes, contaminants, nutrient content and prices are presented to give the biogas plants a better idea on what their new products should look like.
 To get them started or to further improve the actual marketing (as fertilisers), some concrete tips and ticks are given.